 Fuerteventura isn’t full of tourist attractions for kids that some other places are.
 For example, there is just one water park (in Corralejo) and a zoo (Oasis Park near Costa Calma) and that is it as far as larger tourist attractions.

 Caleta de Fuste

-Caleta de Fuste is one of the most popular resorts on the island for people with families, and with British families in particular.
+Caleta de Fuste is considered to be the best resort in fuerteventura for families by many, and with British families in particular.
 It is a purpose built tourist town that has grown from nothing over the last 30+ years.

 The beaches are all man-made but they are very child safe as the sea is always calm due to the shape of the bay and man-made reefs which protect the beaches.